 20. Is Guatemala cheaper than Mexico?

-No, Guatemala is not cheaper than Mexico.
-It’s cheaper than Belize, Costa Rica, and Panama, but more expensive than Mexico, Honduras, El Salvador, and Nicaragua.
+Guatemala is cheaper than Belize, Costa Rica, and Panama, but more expensive than Honduras, El Salvador, and Nicaragua.

 21. How much should I budget per day for Guatemala?